apache/spark/docs/index.md

 # A Note About Hadoop Versions

-Spark uses the Hadoop core library to talk to HDFS and other Hadoop-supported storage systems.
-Because the HDFS protocol has changed in different versions of Hadoop, you must build Spark against the same version that your cluster runs.
+Spark uses the Hadoop-client library to talk to HDFS and other Hadoop-supported storage systems.
+Because the HDFS protocol has changed in different versions of Hadoop, you must build Spark against the same version that your cluster uses.
-You can change the version by setting the `HADOOP_VERSION` variable at the top of `project/SparkBuild.scala`, then rebuilding Spark (`sbt/sbt clean compile`).
+You can do this by setting the `SPARK_HADOOP_VERSION` variable when compiling:

+    SPARK_HADOOP_VERSION=1.2.1 sbt/sbt assembly

+In addition, if you wish to run Spark on [YARN](running-on-yarn.md), you should also set `SPARK_YARN` to `true`:

+    SPARK_HADOOP_VERSION=2.0.5-alpha SPARK_YARN=true sbt/sbt assembly

 # Where to Go from Here